Innmind/documentation/docs/getting-started/operating-system/php-process.md

 1. This is the prevalent usage, but [there are more](https://en.wikipedia.org/wiki/Signal_(IPC)).

-For example let's you need to import a large csv file into a database but you want to be able to stop it gracefully.
+For example let's say you need to import a large csv file into a database but you want to be able to stop it gracefully.
 You can do:

 ```php hl_lines="13 15 18-21 31-33"
 use Innmind\Signals\Signal;